We5ter/Flerken/README.md

 ## Acknowledgments

-We would like to thank <b>Bghost Zhu, Junbo Li, Haizhang Du, Conan Hu, and other colleagues of Tencent Blade Team</b> for their insightful feedbacks throughout the project.
-In addition, we would like to thank <b>Andrew LeFevre, the creator of Bashfuscator</b>, for his valuable feedback and discussion on Linux obfuscation detection.
-We also thank <b>Ning Liu, Junjun Luo, and Lake Hu</b> for their helpful comments and support.
+We would like to thank all the contributors to this research project and all the members in Tencent Blade Team.
+In addition, we would like to thank security researchers Daniel Bohannon and Andrew LeFevre for their valuable feedback and discussion.

 ## License